zkol/vsadmin/README.md

 The following instructions assume that the server script is already downloaded and installed on a Linux server

-1. Install Vintage Story on a Linux computer to be used as game client and to share worlds as a multiplayer LAN-Server
+1. **Install Vintage Story to play on Linux and to share worlds as a multiplayer LAN-Server**
    * Check the requirements for a complete install
    * Log in as the user who shall run the client and manage the LAN-Server
    * Open a terminal, change to the directory of server.sh, and execute: